h1xxx/linuxconsole/content/configuration.md

 set pane-focus-in "if -F '#{<=:#{window_index},1}' 'run-shell \"sudo /bin/chmod 600 /dev/fb0 \"'"
 set pane-focus-out "if -F '#{<=:#{window_index},1}' 'run-shell \"sudo /bin/chmod 660 /dev/fb0 \"'"
 ```
-Now the framebuffer device will not be abailable even for users in video
+Now the framebuffer device will not be available even for users in video
 group when window index is less then 2.

 Required `/etc/sudoers` entry for the above to work: